coola007/PWdashboard/README.md

 That should be it, you can watch your weatherstation on your own HTML5/SVG website from anywhere in the world, even on your mobile phone!

-PS: Should you run into any problems, make sure that your stationid and password match up, you have read/write access to the files and the symbolic link (for local installtions) is working.
+PS: Should you run into any problems, make sure that your stationid and password match up in weewx.conf/pwdashboard.php/pwdashboard.htm, you have read/write access to the files and the symbolic link (for local installations) is working.